slsu0424/slsu0424.github.io/_posts/2023-10-24-advancing-analysis-fda-adverse-events-using-llms.md

 ## Conclusion
 In this tutorial, we explored using LLMs and Langchain to retrieve information from an adverse events report.
 LangChain is a framework that enables building of LLM-based applications, such as a chatbot.
-Although NLP has been around for a long time, I was plesantly surprised by the simplicity of using natural language prompts and the human-like responses.
-The potential for AI systems to quickly synthesize FDA data can advance drug safety and improve patient outcomes.
+Although NLP has been around for a long time, I was surprised by the simplicity of using natural language prompts and the human-like responses.
+The potential for LLMs to quickly synthesize FDA data can advance product safety and improve patient outcomes.

 Future considerations:
 - Use different types of documents (i.e., Standards of Care guidelines for [Diabetes](https://diabetesjournals.org/care/issue/46/Supplement_1))